franciscodausmeier/CTF_Write-Ups/OverTheWire/Bandit/Level_4/nivel-4_bandit_overthewire_esp.md

 <br>

 ## Descripción del challenge.
-> The password for the next level is stored in a hidden file in the " inhere " directory.

 > La contraseña para el siguiente nivel se encuentra guardada en un archivo escondido en el directorio " inhere ".

 <br>